istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

           cluster: {{CLUSTER_NAME}}
 {{< /text >}}

-And add one configuration for the *local* cluster:
+Then add a configuration like the following for the *local* cluster:

 {{< text yaml >}}
 - job_name: 'federate-local'